Go Ad-Free

 Playing Catch Up:

-It has taken the American medical establishment a very long time to realize that beta blockers should not be prescribed as first-line treatment for high blood pressure.
+The American medical establishment has been slow to realize that beta blockers should not be prescribed as first-line treatment for high blood pressure.
 Thank goodness we have finally caught up with European cardiologists.
-They issued guidlines to this many years ago.
+They issued guidelines about this many years ago.

 Here are some side effects to be aware of regarding beta blockers and some stories from visitors to this website: